umasreeakula/website_funnel_analysis/README.md

 ### Recommendations:
 #### Immediate:

--> A comprehensive website audit will help analyse the website's performance metrics to understand the issues encountered.
-Investigate events around March 1st.
-- Have there been any updates or changes to how users access the website via mobile?
-- Did these mobile-specific changes create friction or confusion for users?
-- Did these affect the page load time or server response time?
-How about overall website speed?

-	- Conduct a thorough investigation into any technical issues that may have caused the noticeable drop in conversion rates around March 1st.
+-> Conduct a thorough investigation into any technical issues that may have caused the noticeable drop in conversion rates around March 1st.
 Focus on payment processing issues (desktop and mobile), page load time, server response time, and overall website performance.
-	- Collaborate with the IT team to identify and address any backend or frontend issues possibly affecting user experience and conversion rates.

--> Watch session recordings, if possible, to understand how users failed to interact or progress around March 1st.
+ -> Watch session recordings to understand how users failed to interact or progress around March 1st.
 Compare it with those who've progressed and interacted to understand differences in user journeys.
 - Review elements used to navigate from one page to another.
 Are the page elements confusing/distracting?
-Is any unusual behaviour indicating broken page elements?
+Is there any unusual behaviour indicating broken page elements?
 Are the CTAs (call-to-action) clear?

--> Application and Website Optimisation.
-- Optimise the homepage layout, content (accessible without excessive scrolling), and call-to-action buttons (visible and accessible) to encourage mobile users to explore products through search.
-- Improve the search functionality, product filtering options, auto-complete suggestions and product recommendations to help mobile users find desired items easily.
-- Implement responsive design principles to ensure a seamless user experience across all devices.
-Adjust user interface elements, and navigation and improve checkout and payment flow for desktop users to streamline purchasing.
+- Conduct A/B testing for different navigation designs to see which design performs better for conversion.

+-> Investigate the payment process.
+- Conduct user surveys or usability testing specifically focused on the payment process to identify pain points and areas for improvement.
+- Implement A/B testing to compare different payment processes and identify the most effective approach for improving conversion rates.

 #### Nice to Haves:

--> Regularly compare the desktop and mobile versions of the website to ensure prominent elements are well placed.
-- How far down the page do the users scroll?
-- Where do desktop users click their mouse?
-Where do mobile users tap?
-- Time spent viewing.

 -> Setting up automated weekly monitoring to track conversion rates and other KPIs can help analyse and identify dips or spikes regularly.

--> Gather feedback from users frequently to gather insights.
+-> Gather feedback at key funnel stages from users frequently to gather insights.
-- Include on-page surveys, feedback forms and open-ended feedback to perceive users' understanding of the website.
+- Include on-page surveys, feedback forms, and open-ended feedback to assess users' understanding of the website.
-- Conducting usability testing can help understand the issues encountered, pain points and solutions users would like to see.
+- Conducting usability testing can help understand the issues encountered, pain points, and solutions users would like to see.

 -> Send out automated and personalised email reminders for users who have abandoned their shopping carts.
 - Offer incentives or discounts to encourage purchase completion.
 - Review email campaigns and iterate on the content based on engagement and conversion rates.

--> Clear communication and messaging of the value proposition and unique selling proposition can help visitors and users tolerate inconsistencies and imperfections in the user experience.
-- Inclusion of customer testimonials and reviews can help build trust.
-- Conducting market research and understanding market trends can help refine and evolve the value proposition to meet customers' needs.

 ### SQL:
 Find the SQL Script [here](https://github.com/umasreeakula/website_funnel_analysis/blob/main/website_funnel_analysis.sql).